SciML/PolyChaos.jl/docs/src/DCsOPF.md

 p_moments = [[mean(psol[i, :], mop) var(psol[i, :], mop)] for i in 1:Ng]
 ```

-Simiarly, we can study the moments for the branch flows:
+Similarly, we can study the moments for the branch flows:

 ```@example mysetup
 pbr_moments = [[mean(plsol[i, :], mop) var(plsol[i, :], mop)] for i in 1:Nl]